-NYU Winthrop Internal Medicine Residency Program 6 + 2 System
+NYU Winthrop Internal Medicine Residency Program

 NYU Winthrop’s Internal Medicine residency program has long been a leader and innovator in block model ambulatory education.
-Our new 6+2 block schedule is lead by an expert supervisory ambulatory teaching faculty.

-Residents care for a wide spectrum of patients of all ages ranging from acute illnesses and urgent care visits to a focus on continuity of care for chronic disease management, prevention, and wellness.
+Residents care for a wide spectrum of patients of all ages ranging from acute illnesses and urgent care visits, to a focus on continuity of care for chronic disease management, prevention, and wellness.
 Residents learn both evidence based ambulatory medicine as well as a practical approach to clinical practice, billing, and referrals.
 The residents appreciate their exposure to the way office based medicine really works.

-The 6 +2 system thus provides an uninterrupted optimal inpatient and elective experience, and provides dedicated clinic weeks to focus on continuity of patient care in residency education.
+This block system thus provides an uninterrupted optimal inpatient and elective experience, and provides dedicated clinic weeks to focus on continuity of patient care in residency education.

 Sessions are precepted by experienced senior generalist faculty which includes the Program Director, Associate Program Directors, Primary Care fellowship trained preceptors, sports medicine boarded preceptors and experts in prevention, wellness and women’s health.